vedpoo/shecuritee/Pen_Test.md

       -4.
 Craft our queries |  2 = column we cant see, only change name of cyouWANT and database.Table -vulnerableselectionname' UNION SELECT nameofcyouWANT,2,nameofc,nameofc,nameofc from database.Table
+       -PUT @@version into a field to see version

    #### SQL INJECTION GET METHOD on website